about the destination

 The Cloquet River is a remote waterway flowing down one side of a ridge that follows Lake Superior’s North Shore.
 Your wilderness journey will find you paddling stretches of quiet, placid water frequently broken by short, bouldery rapids.

-This trip is recommended for anyone interested in experiencing God in nature, building relationships within their community, and growing personally.
-Previous paddling experience is a plus, and your guides will teach you any skills you need to know.
-Experienced staff will make your trip one of enjoyment and safety, so you can concentrate on learning new skills, worshiping God, building lasting friendships, having fun, and celebrating community life together!
+This trip is recommended for anyone interested in the most remote and challenging experiences.
+Previous paddling experience is recommended for all participants, and this would make an excellent trip for a group who has already done Whitewater Canoeing on the Brule River with Amnicon.
+Your guides will teach you any additional skills you need to know, and will make your trip safe and enjoyable, so you can concentrate on learning new skills, connecting with your group, having fun, and celebrating community life together!

 frequently asked questions